Wasserstein-2 Generative Networks: Introduction

 According to \cite{rockafellar1966characterization}, every cycle monotone mapping $g$ is contained in a sub-gradient of some convex function ${\psi: \mathcal{X}\rightarrow \mathbb{R}}$.
 Thus, every convex class of functions may produce cycle monotone mappings (by considering sub-gradients of these functions).
 In practice, deep \textbf{input convex neural networks} (ICNNs, see \cite{amos2017input}) can be used as a class of convex functions.

 Formally, to fit a cycle monotone generative mapping, one may apply any existing approach, such as GANs \cite{goodfellow2014generative}, with the set of generators restricted to gradients of ICNN.
-However, GANs require solving a \textbf{minimax} optimization problem.
+However, GANs typically require solving a minimax optimization problem.

 It turns out that the cycle monotone generators are strongly related to \textbf{Wasserstein-2} distance ($\mathbb{W}_{2}$).
-Recently developed approaches \cite{taghvaei20192,makkuva2019optimal} use dual form of $\mathbb{W}_{2}$ to find the optimal generative mapping which is cycle monotone.
-The predecessor of both approaches is the gradient-descent-based algorithm for computing Wasserstein-2 distance by \cite{chartrand2009gradient}.
-The drawback of all these methods is similar to the one of GANs -- their optimization objectives are \textbf{minimax}.
+The approaches by \cite{taghvaei20192,makkuva2019optimal} use dual form of $\mathbb{W}_{2}$ to find the \textbf{optimal} generative mapping which is cycle monotone.
+The predecessor of both approaches is the gradient-descent algorithm for computing $\mathbb{W}_{2}$ distance by \cite{chartrand2009gradient}.
+The drawback of all these methods is similar to the one of GANs -- their optimization objectives are minimax.

 Cyclically monotone generators require that both spaces $\mathcal{X}$ and $\mathcal{Y}$ have the same dimension, which poses no practical limitation.
-Indeed, it is possible to combine a generative mapping with a decoder of a pre-trained autoencoder, i.e. train a generative mapping into a \textbf{latent space} (Figure \ref{fig:latent-ot}).
+Indeed, it is possible to combine a generative mapping with a decoder of a pre-trained autoencoder, i.e. train a generative mapping into a latent space.
 It should be also noted that the cases with equal dimensions of $\mathcal{X}$ and $\mathcal{Y}$ are common in computer vision.
-The typical example is \textbf{image-to-image style transfer} when both the input and the output images have the same size and number of channels (see Figure \ref{fig:image-ot}).
+The typical example is image-to-image style transfer when both the input and the output images have the same size and number of channels.
 Other examples include image-to-image color transfer, domain adaptation, etc.

+In this paper, we develop the concept of cyclically monotone generative learning.
+The \textbf{main contributions} of the paper are as follows: \begin{enumerate}[leftmargin=*] \itemsep{0em} \item Developing an end-to-end non-minimax algorithm for training cyclically monotone generative maps, i.e. optimal maps for quadratic transport cost (Wasserstein-2 distance). \item Proving theoretical bound on the approximation properties of the transport mapping fitted by the developed approach. \item Developing a class of Input Convex Neural Networks whose gradients are used to approximate cyclically monotone mappings. \item Demonstrating the performance of the method in practical problems of image-to-image color transfer, mass transport in latent spaces, image-to-image style translation and domain adaptation. \end{enumerate} Our algorithm extends the approach of \cite{makkuva2019optimal}, eliminates minimax optimization imposing cyclic regularization and solves non-minimax optimization problem.
+At the result, the algorithm \textbf{scales well} to high dimensions and \textbf{converges} up to 10x times \textbf{faster} than its predecessors.